-Don’t get me wrong, I love it here in the UK but it is still a tat early for sitting outside in the garden for any stretch of time.
-It’s not so much that it is too cold or that the sun is not yet strong enough ( ~ I have been told that it gets so sunny here you can burn your face).
+Don’t get me wrong, I love it here in the UK but the season for sitting outside in the garden isn’t a long stretch of time.
+It’s not so much that it is too cold or that the sun is not yet strong enough.
+It’s more that I need a solution that would cheer me up and allow me to finish my tea, i.e. handle those surprise 5-minute-long rain falls.

 You walk outside with your coffee, tablet, portfolio of ideas and a small box of home-baked cookies.
 You sit down and make yourself comfortable.
 You just get into things, and …. all of a sudden you have to bring everything inside.
 If you don’t you and all your belongings will get s-o-a-k-e-d!!!
 But, very shortly after, you could bring everything out again.
 But you don’t.
 Sad.
 Something needs to happen!!!